-It sometimes seemed as if Johnnie blustered and talked smack to conceal what a softie he was, and how much he cared and loved.
+It sometimes seemed as if Johnnie blustered and talked smack to conceal what a softie he was – how much he cared about us and loved us.

 I was an entertaining kid and Franco’s preferred gopher during our remote training weekends at Camp Smith, in upstate New York.
-The seniors had a thing for chicken drumsticks with the thigh attached and we would fill a shopping cart with them.
-He’d cook them up for everyone back at the barracks, along with a platter of plantains.
+The seniors had a thing for chicken drumsticks with the thigh attached and we would drive to the supermarket and fill a shopping cart with them.
+He’d cook them up for everyone back at the barracks, along with rice, beans and plantains.

-For many of my fellow cadets, those meals were the best meals they had all year.
+For many of us, those meals were the best meals of the year.

-When we practiced in Lower Manhattan, Franco would take me with him to Katz’s Deli, a Jewish deli with a Hispanic service team.
-He’d push a dollar across the counter to a fellow Puerto Roc as we awaited our order and discreetly ask “is the pastrami lean” with a knowing look.
+When we practiced in Lower Manhattan, Franco would take me with him to Katz’s Deli, a Jewish deli staffed mostly by Puerto Ricans.
+Bossman would push a dollar across the counter to a fellow Puerto Roc as we awaited our order and discreetly ask “is the pastrami lean” with a conspiratorial wink.

 A saucer full of hot pastrami would miraculously appear before him a few seconds later.
-Johnnie didn’t always remember me after its arrival.
+Johnnie didn’t always remember me after the sample’s arrival.

 Being a mouthy kid, I would cough or bump into him kind of accidentally on purpose.
 On one occasion he was so busy stuffing himself that I literally had to say, “come on Lt.
 Franco, what the fuck?” to snag a piece.